djskim27/atl-wdi/homework/sql/nfl/README.md

     SELECT COUNT(name) FROM players;
     1532 players

 <hr>
 &#x1F534; COMMIT 2<br>
 "Commit: NFL - queried some NFL stuff"
 <hr>

 5. The team names and head coaches of the NFC North and AFC East

+SELECT name, head_coach FROM teams WHERE conference = 'NFC' AND division = 'North' OR conference = 'AFC' AND division = 'East';

 6. The 50 players with the highest salaries

+SELECT * FROM players ORDER BY salary DESC LIMIT 50;

 7. The average salary of all NFL players

+SELECT AVG(salary) FROM players;

 8. The names and positions of players with a salary above 10_000_000

+SELECT name, position FROM players WHERE salary > 10000000;

 <hr>
 &#x1F534; COMMIT 3<br>